Skip to content

 Method() / Path()

 Returns the method and path of the HTTP request.
+Used with different meanings in Consumers and WebSockets.

 go